AttapongSangphet/swu-ds525/capstone-project/README.md

 ![Tableau Redshift Connection Configuration](pictures/Tableau_Redshift_Connection_Configuration.jpg)

-we can connect Tableau with AWS Redshift already.
+Tableau already connect to all tables in AWS Redshift.
 Now we can use these tables to build our Visualization.

 ![Tableau Redshift Connection](pictures/Tableau_Redshift_Connection.jpg)